Reducing textile waste

 Rescue & Redistribute

-We work with companies, nonprofit organizations and individuals to give surplus, sample, imperfect and secondhand clothing and shoes a second chance at life.
+We work with retailers, manufacturers, nonprofit organizations, and individuals to give surplus, sample, imperfect, and secondhand clothing and shoes a second chance at life.

 The practice of diverting textiles from landfills to those in need represents a pragmatic and compassionate strategy that not only reduces waste but also fosters a more sustainable and environmentally conscious society.